lk-geimfari/lk-geimfari.github.io/_pages/projects.md

   </a>
 </p>

-[Censor Tracker](https://github.com/roskomsvoboda/censortracker) is an open-source extension for Chromium and Mozilla Firefox that allows you to bypass Internet censorship, warn about sites that cooperate with third parties, as well as to detect new blockings and other acts of censorship (DPI filters, Traffic shaping).
+[`Censor Tracker`]({{ site.projects.censortracker }}) is an open-source extension for Chromium and Mozilla Firefox that allows you to bypass Internet censorship, warn about sites that cooperate with third parties, as well as to detect new blocking and other acts of censorship (DPI filters, Traffic shaping).

 Censor Tracker provides a lot of useful features, here are most important: